Modern Slavery Policy 2026

 By managing all of our sites we have optimum control of the work environment, including labour scheduling and pay rates, thus reducing the risks within our own business.
 Nevertheless, training will be developed and delivered to appropriate individuals across the business to ensure that they are aware of the issues and able to assess the risks in their area of responsibility.

 We expect all major suppliers to have suitable anti-slavery and human trafficking policies and processes in place.
-Significant suppliers and those in businesses perceived to be most at risk have been asked to confirm their compliance with our code of conduct or to confirm that they have their own equivalent arrangements.
+Significant suppliers and those in businesses perceived to be most at risk have been asked to confirm their compliance with our Code of Conduct or to confirm that they have their own equivalent arrangements.
 This will be rolled out to our other smaller suppliers over time.